jcheminform/useful-queries/articles.i.md

 One thing we may be interested in is learning which topics have seen more citations than others, hopefully reflecting impact, but we cannot decide that from just citation counts.
-The following query takes advantage of the [WikiCite](http://wikicite.org/) ideas, and lists the 10 most cited articles:
+The following query takes advantage of the [WikiCite](http://wikicite.org/)
+ideas:

 <sparql>mostCitedArticles</sparql>

+It lists the 10 most cited articles:

+<out>mostCitedArticles</out>

 ## Articles citing retracted articles